Towards "on-demand" van der Waals epitaxy with adaptive ensemble sampling atomistic workflows: Discussions

 Moreover, we successfully identify multiple combinations of parameter corresponding to for each of these diversely specified target twists (Figure \ref{fig:on-demand}).
 For instance, interlayer twists close to $15^\circ$ can be recrystallized at i)2725 K, 2.7\% lattice strain and 5.5\% shear as well as at ii) 2107 K, 1.3\% lattice strain with 5.69\% shear.
 Likewise, we identify more than one set of optimal parameters for $\theta\sim 25^\circ$---i) \{2797 K, 0.9\% lattice strain and 5.57\% shear\} and ii) \{1379 K, 3.2\% lattice strain and 5.51\% shear\}.
 We note that very small changes to the recrystallization parameters, especially shearing the supercell leads to drastically different final moir\'e superlatices.
 For this reason, we keep the search window for $\epsilon_{sh}$ to vary from 5.5\% to 5.75\% strain levels which corresponds to absolute distances of $1 \si{\angstrom}$ to $1.5 \si{\angstrom}$ tilts of in-plane supercell dimensions.
 Furthermore, the wide variations (Supplementary Figure \ref{fig:SI-param_diversity}) in optimal temperature and lattice strain conditions associated with a specific final twisted bi-layer phase, leads us to speculate that the recrystallization landscape could be rough having multiple locally varying optimal cases.
 Traditional grid search or sequential active learning protocols hence might not be adequate to exhaustively identify favorable recrystallization conditions for a given target twist (Supplementary Figure \ref{fig:SI-twist_landscape}).
 Furthermore, current approach of high-throughput classical force-field driven simulations being linear scaling O(N) in comparison to cubic scaling ab initio/DFT simulations O(N$^3$), making them much more competitive towards accessing sufficient timespan for the \textit{in-silico} recrystallization simulation recipe describe here, within a matter of few hours of wallclock time with hpc-scalable batch parallel BO as long as enough compute is available.
-However, we note that bridging the timescales of state of the art atomistic simulations with what is relevant for experiments is a long standing multiscale challenge, for which we remark that our end-to-end developments of asynchronous on the fly active learning atomistics are ideally suited to upscale the dynamics with coarse grained models e.g., kinetic monte carlo, phase field simulations etc.
+However, we note that bridging the timescales of state of the art atomistic simulations with what is relevant for experiments is a long standing multiscale challenge, for which we remark that our end-to-end developments of asynchronous on the fly active learning atomistics are ideally suited to upscale the dynamics with coarse grained models e.g., kinetic monte carlo, phase field simulations etc. The presented online ensemble sampling workflow for identifying recrystallization regimes of MoS2 bi-layers could be seamlessly extended towards various other TMDC systems (.e.g, W/Mo-S/Se/Te etc.), multilayers or even heterostructures are of increasing interest due to their highly tunable quantum properties.
+In practice, such adoptions are not limited by any of the workflows features which are rather general and mostly take atomistic systems and force-field as inputs.
+If appropriate force-field descriptions are available for a TMDC system of choice, the current framework should be fully transferable.
+With the rise of highly accurate foundation MLIPs, the bottlenecks of force descriptions are rapidly disappearing.
+Adapting these methods to more stochastic or continuum simulation approaches is also quite straightforward.